Smart plugs are great devices that offer a great amount of flexibility to a homeowner, however, one cool question remains:

 - Follow your smart plug manufacturer’s instructions to connect your smart plug to your home WiFi network.

-- Plug your air purifier’s power cable into the smart plug.
+- Plug your Android TV box’s power cable into the smart plug.

 You will now be able to use an app on your phone or tablet, such as the Smart Life app.

-If you have purchased a voice assistant smart device such as an Amazon Echo or Google Home, you will be able to extend the use of the smart plug and air purifier via voice control which is really cool.
+If you have purchased a voice assistant smart device such as an Amazon Echo or Google Home, you will be able to extend the use of the smart plug and Android TV box via voice control which is really cool.

-How to fully control your air purifier with Alexa without a remote?
+How to fully control your Android TV box with Alexa without a remote?

-This section of the article will show you how to control your air purifier with Alexa instead of using the air purifier’s remote control.
-The method below will allow you to switch your air purifier on or off etc.
+This section of the article will show you how to control your Android TV box with Alexa instead of using the Android TV box’s remote control.
+The method below will allow you to switch your Android TV box on or off, as well as turn the volume up and down, etc.

-Please note that you do not need an air purifier compatible with Alexa for this to work.
-This method extends Alexa’s capabilities to what is otherwise a dumb air purifier.
+Please note that you do not need an Android TV box compatible with Alexa for this to work.
+This method extends Alexa’s capabilities to what is otherwise a dumb Android TV box.

-Prerequisites for using Alexa with your air purifier
+Prerequisites for using Alexa with your Android TV box